KrzysztofProgramming/ShopProjectSpring/README.md

 - orders history
 - storing and scaling products' images up to 3 resolutions

-## To do:
+## In progress:
-- Create second version of the app using PostgreSQL instead of MongoDB
+- Migration to PostgreSQL on sql_dev branch